MicrosoftDocs/common-data-model-and-service/common-data-model/use.md

 ## Jump-start Common Data Service app development

-By using Common Data Service, you can jump-start app development by using the Common Data Model with business logic, security, and integration already built in.
+By using Common Data Service, you can jump-start app development by using the Common Data Model with business logic, security, and integration already built- in.
 The platform provides these benefits:

 -   **Leverage packaged business applications**: Many Microsoft Dynamics 365